AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 - Similar to BERT a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
 Adding a 2D aware positional embedding(11,12,13,14,21,22,23,24,31,....,44) didnt imrpove the performance so author tried to use the 1D positionla embedding only for the images(for eg. 1,2,3,...,16)
 - A typical structure of transformer encoder has alternating layers of self attention and MLP blocks and a layernorm is applied before each of these two blocks and a residual connection after each block.
 <img width="933" alt="Screenshot 2021-06-09 at 10 38 48 AM" src="https://user-images.githubusercontent.com/46114095/121296849-f447bf80-c90e-11eb-814c-44a63c564b5e.png">

+## Advantage of Transformers -
+- **Inductive Bias** Vision transformers has much less inductive bias than the CNNs.
+This must be because traditional CNNs looks at the local features one by one and somehow tries to generalize it.
+This leads to translational equivariance is baked into each layer throughout the whole model. but in case of Vision Transformers only MLP are translationally equivariant while the self-attention is global.
+Two dimentional neighbourhood is not used.